mshumer/interactive-sora/README.md

 ## Frontend Behaviour

-- Config screen removed—players jump straight into the world.
+- Config screen removed—players drop straight into Times Square with instant playback if the clip exists.
-- Choices with cached clips are highlighted, signalling instant playback.
-- Selecting an unexplored branch prompts for a key (with cancel option to pick another path).
+- Choices with cached clips are highlighted; unexplored branches prompt for a key (with cancel option).
 - Keys persist in `localStorage` under `sora_shared_world_api_key`.
-- Storyboard/timeline reflects the canonical branch status in real time.
+- Story timeline reflects canonical branch status + whether clips are pending, queued, or failed.
-- Active generations surface live progress so explorers can see how close a branch is to finishing.
+- Live progress bubbles show generation percentage so explorers know when a branch will finish.
-- Behind the scenes, each scene stores a state summary (generated with `gpt-5-mini`) so future branches carry forward the evolving world context.
-- Planner prompts now emphasise a full 8-second action beat (setup → escalation → outcome) so every clip lands a decisive moment before offering new choices.
-- The Nexus Gate opening beat presents three mysterious portals; hit **Restart** anytime to return there and choose a different world with instant playback of already-generated branches.
+- Every scene now exposes `stateJson` (location, movement, inventory, audio) for tools that want to render overlays or analytics.
+- Planner/Sora prompts enforce the NYC template: Context → Prompt → Action Beat, faces always obscured, 1–3 block traversal, heart‑pounding audio, and explicit gear usage.
+- Restart drops you back into the Times Square opener—previously minted branches replay instantly.

 ---